 Most switchers will go into an OFF state on over-voltage.
 Few of them have a buck-regulator that prevents over-voltage.
 The ones that do are very costly and large.
 Always use a Shunt when using a switching power supply to aid in suppression of bus overvoltage.
 Switching power supplies should be sized to provide maximum expected current for the entire motor system under the worst load considerations.
 This is because switchers have no “reserve” like linear power supplies do.
 When they reach maximum current, they shut down or reset.

-Improper power supply sizing may result it motor position error faults, motor resets, and machine faults.
+CAUTION: Improper power supply sizing may result it motor position error faults, motor resets, and machine faults.

 Any time the load can be easily back driven or is in a vertical orientation, an electromechanical fail-safe brake is highly recommended.
 Under no situation should a PLC or external controller be used to control a fail-safe brake on a servo.
 The response time will be diminished to the point of defeating protection.
 Instead, use the SmartMotor interrupt control features stated here.